BIX Malaysia

-The Bond and Sukuk Information Exchange or BIX is a non-profit organisation information platform which provides free public access to information on bond and sukuk (Islamic bond) issued in Malaysia.
+The Bond and Sukuk Information Exchange (BIX) is a non-profit organisation information platform which provides free public access to information on bond and sukuk (Islamic bond) issued in Malaysia.
 The BIX, a comprehensive and up-to-date information on the Malaysia bond and sukuk market, also provides an increase in transparency in both the primary market and secondary market.
 BIX function also aims to facilitate investors increased awareness.
 It is being launched by the Securities Commission Malaysia (SC) as the market is being opened to retail investors.

 BIX information platform targeting to promote Malaysia as a global benchmark for transparency and leaders to bond and sukuk hub in the region.
 BIX website provides an advanced search engine which allows investors to search bond and sukuk in Malaysia by filtering their expected yield, duration, and rating.
 Their website also features a bond calculator that can calculate the expected return based on the bond and sukuk maturity and coupon/profit payment.